mwshinn/PyDDM/doc/cookbook/index.rst

 - :ref:`A drift rate which depends linearly on a task parameter (e.g. coherence) <drift-coh>`

+- :ref:`A linear drift with a constant bias dependent on a task condition (e.g. reward or choice history) <drift-coh-rew>`

 - :ref:`A leaky integrator with a drift rate which depends linearly on a task parameter (e.g. coherence) <drift-coh-leak>`

 - :ref:`An urgency gain function <drift-gain-function>`